Pizzapanda92/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 The process of accessing `https://www.google.com` is a seamless integration of technologies, ensuring speed, reliability, and security.
 Each component—DNS, TCP/IP, firewalls, SSL, load balancers, web servers, application servers, and databases—plays a critical role in delivering the webpage.

 ---

-### Author

-Feel free to contribute or suggest improvements to this documentation!